Research

 Tinbergen Institute Discussion Paper TI 2024-026/IV, (available on SSRN).

 Abstract: We explore the rate at which households go green and its effects on the distribution of wealth.
 Using unique Dutch data, we find that lower-income households are less likely to improve energy-efficiency.
 At the same time, higher-income households often sort in more energy-efficient homes.
 Energy savings amount to 17% of median net wealth, with sorting explaining 65% of this effect.
 Policies encouraging lower-income households to live in energy-efficient homes reduce wealth inequality but miss 83% of potential CO2 benefits, as higher-income households are more brown.
-Our analysis highlights a policy trade-off between reducing energy expenditures and effectively reducing CO2 emissions.
+Thus, our analysis highlights a policy trade-off between reducing energy expenditures and effectively reducing CO2 emissions.

 (Including scheduled presentations.
 Full presentation unless otherwise indicated, * denotes presentation by co-author.)